rare-beauty/makeup-website/README.md

 2. **`arc‑jfrog‑push.yaml`** – this workflow builds and pushes Docker images.
 Key points:
    - **Build & push for staging and production:** the workflow builds images using the micro‑services in `src/` and pushes them to the appropriate ACR (for staging or production) by using the `AcrPush` or `AcrPull` roles accordingly.
    - **SonarQube analysis:** before pushing, the workflow runs a SonarQube scan.
-SonarQube is a static analysis tool that inspects source code for bugs, security vulnerabilities and code smells【571369797620274†L124-L134】.
-Performing static analysis early in the pipeline helps catch issues before they reach production and reduces technical debt【571369797620274†L150-L160】.
+SonarQube is a static analysis tool that inspects source code for bugs, security vulnerabilities and code smells.
+Performing static analysis early in the pipeline helps catch issues before they reach production and reduces technical debt.
    - **Multi‑environment tagging:** images are tagged with environment‑specific tags (e.g., `staging` or `production`) so deployments pull the correct version.

 ## GitHub Actions pipelines